yarenska/kubernetes-notes/services.md

 ### Services

+Services is an abstraction that defines a set of Pods and and policy by which to access them typically via stable IP address and DNS name.

 #### 1. Cluster IP
 * It is the default type of services.
 If you didnt define anything, the service gets this type automatically.
 * ClusterIP gives stable endpoints to Pods (because Pod IPs change, ephemeral).